dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 Each test is listed in the order they were performed with notes on the changes (also highlighted in the cell changed) and notes on the results.
 The best result is highlighted in green.
-The best restult is consistent with the best result for the SEB data.
+The best result is consistent with the best result for the SEB data.

 ![](https://github.com/dbbrandt/short_answer_granding_capstone_project/blob/master/data/results/sag/sag_tf_train_results.png?raw=true)

 **Sagemaker Hypertuning**

-A total of 18 Hyptertuning jobs were run with the results of the best training job ending about the same as from the local training best restults.
+A total of 18 Hyptertuning jobs were run with the results of the best training job ending about the same as from the local training best results.
 The SageMaker results are consistent with the local results but show no improvement after Hypertuning.
 The F1 result is 76.7% compared to the local 76.6% with a FBeta(0.1) of 76.6% compared to local 76.3%.